dead-shadow-7/dead-shadow-7/README.md

 -->
 ## Hi I am Dead Shadøw.

-- 🔭 I’m currently working on DS-pad.
-A web based text editor.
+- 🔭 I’m currently working on Discord bot in JavaScript.

-- 🌱 I’m currently learning more about web development .
+- 🌱 I’m currently learning more about JavaScript  .

-- 👯 I’m looking to collaborate on DS-pad only because that is the only project that I am working on ;)
+- 👯 I’m looking to collaborate on my Discord bot only because that is the only project that I am working on ;)

 - 📫 How to reach me: You can email me --> deadshadow12119@gmail.com